Breaking down the cost of cloud computing in 2025

 • Indirect business costs.
 Planned and unplanned downtime.

-Typically, for every dollar an organization spends on capital expenses to upgrade its IT infrastructure, it costs an additional $2 to manage, maintain and secure that infrastructure.
+Typically, for every dollar a company spends on capital expenses to upgrade its IT infrastructure, there's an additional $2 to manage, maintain and secure that infrastructure.

-To accurately calculate the total cost related to moving to the cloud, an organization must conduct a thorough audit of the status of its IT infrastructure, including all direct and indirect costs.
+To accurately calculate the total cost related to moving to the cloud, a company must conduct a thorough audit of the status of its IT infrastructure, including all direct and indirect costs.
 Direct costs -- software, hardware, maintenance, staff and the physical facility -- are easier to calculate.
-Indirect costs like the loss of productivity for any reason -- from server downtime to addressing customer displeasure or repairing a damaged reputation -- are more difficult to determine.
+Indirect costs like the loss of productivity for reasons ranging from server downtime to addressing customer displeasure or repairing a damaged reputation are more difficult to determine.

-The company then calculates the estimated cloud infrastructure costs, which it can do with various pricing calculators, such as the in-depth monthly cost calculator provided by AWS.
+The company then calculates the estimated cloud infrastructure costs using various pricing calculators, such as the in-depth monthly cost calculator provided by AWS.

 Benefits of moving to the cloud

-• It's a fast, easy setup.
-A company can set up its public cloud in just a few hours.
-The company's IT team easily brings it online and then deploys it remotely through the vendor's website.
-The IT team remotely configures and manages the setup over the internet.
+• A company can set up its public cloud in just a few hours.
+The IT team easily brings the process online, deploys it remotely through the vendor's website, and remotely configures and manages the setup over the internet.

-• There's no maintenance.
-The vendor is responsible for maintaining the hardware, software and networks in the cloud.
-Businesses, therefore, don't have to worry about infrastructure upgrades or security.
-This minimizes IT staff and reduces overall costs.
+• The vendor is responsible for maintaining the hardware, software and networks in the cloud.
+Businesses don't need to worry about infrastructure upgrades or security, minimizing IT staff and reducing overall costs.

-• Recovery is quicker.
-Cloud-based services enable companies to quickly recover their data in case of an emergency, such as a power outage or natural disaster.
+• Cloud-based services enable companies to quickly recover their data in case of an emergency, such as a power outage or natural disaster.

 In addition to the administrative benefits, moving to the cloud offers considerable financial incentives, including the following:

-• No large upfront capital costs because an organization that opts to move to the cloud doesn't have to purchase physical servers, network storage, cooling systems, disaster recovery systems, etc.
+• No large upfront capital costs because a company moving to the cloud doesn't have to purchase physical servers, network storage, cooling systems and disaster recovery systems.

 • Reduced software costs because upgrades are included in the monthly fees.